Welcome to Samepage

 Take a moment to think about the goals and any improvement processes you’d like your team or organization to achieve by using Samepage.
 This will guide your next steps for setting up and onboarding new users.

-Tip: Invite a colleague you work closely with to join Samepage.
+Tip: Invite a colleague you work closely with to join you in Samepage.
 Brainstorm ideas.
 Create different structures and move things around to see what would work for your team the best.

 Start small or go big?